chakrabar/Solutions/src/ES6tests/README.md

 ##### Rest & Spread

 Rest can collect multiple things into an array.
+Very useful for handling variable number of parameters in methods.
 That parameter with three dots is called a **rest parameter**.

 ```javascript
 const showCategories = function(productId, ...categories) { // ...rest